For: 1,100 Bed Metropolitan Hospital with 50+ Operating Rooms

 A key improvement goal was to deliver all case carts, accurately assembled, for the day’s scheduled surgeries by 0730 (the first case start-time).

-The case cart picking process called for a single picker to assemble an entire cart, including supplies, surgical packs, and instruments; enter the cart into the system; and deliver the cart to the OR.
 To complete each cart, pickers had to travel the length of the department several times.
 The process was highly variable, and each picker completed tasks in different amounts of time.

 A team was established to review and improve the process.
 With assistance from the Productivity Healthcare consultant, the team developed a “flow cell” design to eliminate variation in picking times and diminish the distance each picker had to travel for a single build.
 The layout of the department and the picking process were redesigned for easy flow of the case cart from one process step to the next.